International-Data-Spaces-Association/IDS-RAM_4_0/documentation/2_Context_of_the_International_Data_Spaces/2_3_Data_as_an_economic_good.md

 Because of these differences and distinctions made with regard to data, a generally accepted understanding of the value of data has not been established so far.
-Nevertheless, there is a growing need to determine the value of data, given the rapid developments taking place in the Smart Service Welt.
+Nevertheless, there is a growing need to determine the value of data, given the rapid developments taking place Data-driven Business Ecosystems.